joelrivard/test/content/georeferencing-maps/index.md

 ## Configuring the raster settings

 Before moving forward, we’ll have to set the proper raster settings for our raster.
 In some cases, a scanned map may have been created in a particular coordinate system.
-This is where we would put the information.
+The coordinate system information for the original document would be set in the raster settings.
 In our case, the Fire Insurance Plan doesn’t have a known coordinate system.
-Let’s just set it to the generic WGS84.
+Let’s set it to the generic WGS84 epsg:4326.

 ![Change raster settings](http://drive.google.com/uc?export=view&id=1tshsgoX9anoRGYTUuCyP12gzZTnrlIPW)